 Thanks to a completely redesigned flow valve, the M7002 RV-Pro can increase its capacity by up to 55% during regeneration, keeping your water soft in even the most treacherous conditions.

-Based on user reviews online, it would seem that most purchasers specifically felt that the RV-Pro line was a fantastic entry-level product that allowed them to reap the benefit of a water softener system without the tremendous investment usually involved with more complex products.
+Based on user reviews online, it would seem that most purchasers specifically felt that the RV-Pro line was a fantastic entry-level product that allowed them to reap the benefit of a grain water softener system without the tremendous investment usually involved with more complex products.

 3. On The Go Portable Water Softener